Parcels-code/virtualship/docs/paper/paper.md

 <!-- TODO: CTD needs an e.g. reference for the specific cable mounted style! -->

 `VirtualShip` simulates the deployment of virtual instruments commonly used in oceanographic fieldwork, with emphasis on realism in how users plan and execute expeditions.
 For example, users must consider ship speed and instrument deployment/recovery times to ensure their expedition is feasible within given time constraints.
-Possible instrument selections include surface `Drifter` [@Lumpkin2017], `CTD` (Conductivity-Temperature-Depth), `Argo float` [@Jayne2017], `XBT` (Expendable Bathythermograph; @Goni2019), underway `ADCP` (Acoustic Doppler Current Profiler; @Kostaschuk2005), and underway `Underwater_temperature/salinity` [@Gordon2014] probes.
+Possible instrument selections include surface `Drifter` [@Lumpkin2017], `CTD` (Conductivity-Temperature-Depth; @Johnson2007), `Argo float` [@Jayne2017], `XBT` (Expendable Bathythermograph; @Goni2019), underway `ADCP` (Acoustic Doppler Current Profiler; @Kostaschuk2005), and underway `Underwater_temperature/salinity` [@Gordon2014] probes.
 More detail on each instrument is available in the [documentation](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Research_proposal_intro.html#Measurement-Options).

 The software can simulate complex multidisciplinary expeditions.
 One example is a virtual expedition across the Agulhas Current and the South Eastern Atlantic that deploys a suite of instruments to sample physical and biogeochemical properties (\autoref{fig:fig1}).
 Key circulation features appear early in the expedition track, with enhanced ADCP velocities marking the strong Agulhas Current (\autoref{fig:fig1}b) and drifters that turn back toward the Indian Ocean indicating the Agulhas Retroflection (\autoref{fig:fig1}c).
 The CTD profiles capture the vertical structure of temperature and oxygen along the route, including the warmer surface waters of the Agulhas region (\autoref{fig:fig1}d, early waypoints) and the Oxygen Minimum Zone in the South Eastern Atlantic (\autoref{fig:fig1}e, final waypoints).